International Applicants

 3. Predicted and Final Exam Results

 Please provide predicted or final results for all exams taken as part of your academic program.
-This includes exams such as the International Baccalaureate (IB), I/GCSE, or any other national or international exams relevant to your education.
+This includes exams such as the International Baccalaureate (IB), International General Certificate of Secondary Education (I/GCSE), or any other national or international exams relevant to your education.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.